All Episodes

 And, you know, and then I watch politics now destroying athletic events.

-It's you know, it's sad.
+It's, you know, it's sad.

 You see ratings down for the Olympics by 45%.

-They're down dramatically in the NBA, major league baseball lowest all-star ratings they've ever had.
+Major League Baseball, lowest all-star ratings they've ever had.

-And I think we ought to let sports be the naturally unifying event that it is, and stop adding politics to it because it's not helping the athletes, it's not helping people unite.
+And I think we ought to let sports be the naturally unifying event that it is and stop adding politics to it because it's not helping the athletes.

-And unfortunately, I think in the NFL in particular, now now they're doubling and tripling down on it, and I don't think it's gonna have good results for the NFL, and I think ultimately the athletes are gonna pay a very big price in all of this.
+And unfortunately, I think in the NFL in particular, now they're doubling and tripling down on it.

-It's sad, and and it's it's all about politics.
+And it's all about politics.

 And it's dividing the country.

-It it's it's it's just sad to me.
+It's just sad to me.

 Anyway, Ralph in Virginia, thank you.

-Uh 800-941 Sean, good observation.
+800-941-Sean, good observation.

 It'd be cool to do something nice for her if we can.

-We'll we'll think of something.
+We'll think of something.

 We always do.

-Um, let's go to Janet, South Carolina.
+Let's go to Janet, South Carolina.

 What's up, Janet?